-It’s undeniably been chili weather in the Lone Star State, though we’re enjoying a reprieve this week.
-And whether or not there’s more cold air headed our way, we’re prepped and ready with a gorgeous bowl of red!
+It’s undeniably been chili weather in the Lone Star State and they say there’s another wintry mix in our forecast.
+Whether or not there’s more cold air headed our way, we’re prepped and ready with a gorgeous bowl of red!
 Just like barbecue, Texans know their chili.
 Layers of meat, teaming with gorgeous spices and subtle notes of tomato are simmered until oh, so thick then finished with a smoky hint compliments of bittersweet chocolate.

 In Texas, there are a number of food groups that stir up strong passion and opinion among its residents.
 Chili is one of them.
 For decades, events have been centered around chili and it’s said that in the U.S. over 100 million cans of chili are consumed every year.
 Most everyone has a favorite recipe with their preferred type of meat used and whether to add beans or no beans.
 I have two favorite recipes.
 This version has roots stemming from a combination of vintage Texas recipes.
-It tops the list for my Engineer – and we’ve been told it won a cook-off in Georgia!
+It tops the list for my Engineer – and we’ve been told it has won more than one cook-off contest!

 One thing should always play into making chili, creating layers upon layers of flavor.
 This recipes use a blend of meats – ground sirloin along with ground buffalo.
 Both are lean yet still big on flavor.
 Chili shouldn’t be “greasy” but rather hearty and satisfying but adding a bit of bacon, lightly rendered delivers a nice balance to those lean meats.